 FERPA requires that the school, with certain exceptions, obtain a parent's or eligible student's written consent prior to the disclosure of personally identifiable information from a child's education records.
 However, the School may disclose "directory information" without written consent, unless either the parent or eligible student has advised the school in writing that he/she does not want all or part of the directory information disclosed.
 The method for objecting to disclosure of directory information is specified below.
-The primary purpose of directory information is to allow the school to include the following information from education records in certain school publications or disclose it to certain parties.
+The primary purpose of directory information records in certain school publications or disclose it to certain parties.